Is timeshare cheaper than a regular holiday? A 20-year cost comparison vs Booking.com

 "Also, the study doesn't take into account the fees that timeshare owners usually have to pay for specialist legal help to get out of their contract when they no longer want their membership.

-"The non-owners have other advantages, including flexibility: In years that they don't go on holiday (for example during the pandemic) non owners are not obligated to pay for holidays they don't use.
-Timeshare owners have to pay every year no matter what their circumstances."
+"Non-owners also have another advantage: flexibility.
+In years when they don’t go on holiday (for example, during the pandemic), non-owners aren’t obliged to pay for accommodation they don’t use.
+Timeshare owners have to pay every year, whatever their circumstances."

-In an ARDA (sponsored by timeshare) study that is constantly touted, 85% of timeshare owners are content with their situation.
-But in an independent study by the University of Central Florida, the exact reverse was found, with 85% of timeshare owners actually regretting their purchase).
-However, with all the additional expenses and disadvantages of timeshare ownership, it's hard to imagine that even 15% of members can be happy.
+An ARDA (timeshare-sponsored) study that is frequently cited claims 85% of timeshare owners are content with what they own.
+However, an independent study by the University of Central Florida reported the opposite, with 85% of timeshare owners regretting their purchase.
+With the extra costs and practical downsides of ownership, it’s hard to see how many members feel they’re getting good value.

-So, why did people ever sign up in the first place?
+So why did people sign up in the first place?

 Andrew Cooper continues: "Most timeshare purchases were not about saving money.
-Members understood that timeshare wasn't cheaper, just better.
-In the same way that a Ferrari costs more than a Fiat.
+Members understood that timeshare wasn't cheaper, just better—like a Ferrari costs more than a Fiat.
 Nobody expects them to be comparable in price.

 "By renting to non-members, resorts engineered their own downfall.
-It generated revenue in the short term to make up for the massive drops in new member sales, but at the same time it removed any convincing reason for anyone to pay extra for something they can get cheaper on the internet."
+It generated revenue in the short term to make up for the massive drops in new member sales, but it also removed any convincing reason for anyone to pay extra for something they can get cheaper on the internet."

-Do you own a timeshare that you want freedom from?
-Then contact Timeshare Advice Centre today to get advice on relinquishment or find out whether you can even claim compensation.
+Do you own a timeshare you want freedom from?
+Contact Timeshare Advice Centre today for advice on relinquishment, or to find out whether you may be able to claim compensation.